Mae-Shahvirdi/Udemy-Courses-Data-Analysis/README.md

 ## How to Use This Project
 Open df_cleaned.csv in Tableau to explore visual insights.
-Run udemy_analysis.ipynb in Jupyter Notebook for deeper analysis and Python-based visualizations.
+Run [udemy_analysis.ipynb]()in Jupyter Notebook for deeper analysis and Python-based visualizations.
 Modify price_category or duration_per_lecture logic if needed for more refined insights.

 ## Future Work